 Any parts of the site that are no longer indexed are effectively ignored by Google’s ranking algorithm, meaning that they have no SEO impact and are not usually visible in search results.

-Not only does this drop the rankings of the site as a whole, but it can also prevent specific pages from appearing, even if they are relevant.
+Not only does this drop the rankings of the site as a whole, but it can also prevent exact pages from appearing, even if they are relevant.

 Types of Penalties